 The Erk Russell Project is halfway completed and organizers are asking the public to view the progress so far.
 The project, a collaboration between the Department of Communication Arts at Georgia Southern University and the Averitt Center for the Arts, is based largely on oral histories collected from people who were acquaintances of the late coach.
 The effort will culminate in a stage production telling the story of Russell's immeasurable impact on Statesboro and the University – set to debut at the start of the 2008 football season.

-Boro Snapshot is taped on Monday afternoons between 4:30 and 6.
+Boro Snapshot is taped on Wednesday afternoons between 12 and 3.
 If you would like a chance to be featured on Boro Snapshot here are a few tips:

 (Click on the bottom right-hand corner to view video full-screen)